Daniel F. Brophy

 During those years, Mr. Brophy held various positions, including serving as a director of the Chicago Board of Trade, a governor of the Board of Trade Clearing Corporation, a member of the CME Clearing Risk Committee, and a director of the National Grain Trade Council and the Commodity Markets Council.

-In addition to his role at The Buckeye Institute, Mr. Brophy serves on the board of the Goldwater Institute and the Advisory Board of Arizona State University’s Center for Political Thought and Leadership.
+In addition to his role at The Buckeye Institute, Mr. Brophy serves on the board of the Goldwater Institute, the member board of the Arizona Free Enterprise Club, and the Advisory Board of Arizona State University’s Center for Political Thought and Leadership.
 He also spent five years on the board of the Illinois Opportunity Project in Chicago.

 Mr. Brophy received his bachelor’s degree from Yale University.
 He is a resident of Jackson, Wyoming.